-The good news is that a virtually invisible filter that eliminates the amount of reflecting light that enters the eye can be built into lenses, making images appear sharper and clearer.
-This filter polarizes the lens and is available for prescription and non-prescription sunglasses, increasing visual clarity and comfort.
-And polarized lenses, as well as glasses with light or neutral tints, can be worn indoors by light-sensitive people, including post-cataract surgery patients and those continually exposed to bright sunlight through windows.
+A virtually invisible filter can be built into lenses to eliminate the amount of reflecting light that enters the eye.
+Polarized lenses not only reduce glare, they make images appear sharper and clearer, increasing visual clarity and comfort.
+Available for prescription and non-prescription sunglasses, polarized lenses can be worn indoors by light-sensitive people, including post-cataract surgery patients and those continually exposed to bright sunlight through windows.

-Polarized sunglasses offer more than visual clarity and comfort–most provide UV protection which is important to maintaining healthy eye sight.
-Just as we put on sunscreen to protect our skin and our children’s skin, it’s critical that we protect adult and kids’ eyes from UV rays too.
+Most polarized sunglasses provide UV protection which is important to maintaining healthy eye sight.
+Just as we put on sunscreen to protect our skin, it’s critical that we protect our eyes from UV rays too.

 Enhancing Your Polarized Lenses

-Polarized lenses can also be used in conjunction with other features to enhance vision, such as with bifocal sunglasses and progressive lenses, and coatings like anti-reflective and anti-scratch.
+Polarized lenses can be combined with other features to enhance vision, such as bifocal sunglasses and progressive lenses, and coatings like anti-reflective and anti-scratch.

 Visit a VSP eye care professional to add polarized sunglasses to your glare and UV defense arsenal.
 Your healthy eyes will thank you.